huytd/everyday/DEVLOG.md

 ```

 wasm-pack can also make it easier to load and instantiate the WASM module from JavaScript.
 More on that in the next article.

+Currently, WebAssembly is still at MVP phase, therefore, it's still has a lot of limitation like limited WebAPI access, linear memory still limited to 4GB and it's only supports integer and float number.
+But libraries like wasm-bindgen are made to provide some glue codes that does many things under the hood and bring a wider support for different data types you can share between JavaScript and other languages.
 # 01.22.2022 - Rust/Notes about Vector and memory allocation

 A Vector in Rust is fundamentally a (pointer, capacity, length) triplet.
 For example, a `Vec<Char>` containing two elements `'a'` and `'b'`, with the capacity of 4, can be visualized as the following diagram: